ACFR-RPG/mtrx5700-resources/environment/not_supported_24_04_ros2_jazzy.md

 ```

-#### From here onwards, the steps apply to both personal computers and lab computers
+#### From here onwards, these steps apply to personal computers only.

 #### Setting up colcon workspace
-The computers in MXLab have the above configuration.
-All the dependencies for this code to run have been installed.
 Please type the following commands in a terminal one after the other.
 1. Source ROS2 commands.
 (Must run this in each new bash terminal!)
 ```bash
 source /opt/ros/jazzy/setup.bash